| 1. Hiring

 your home for an unrealistic price.

-You are better off
+You will be far better off

 listing your home for a realistic price than letting